dioScar90/mylinux/README.md

 # My Linux

-This is a repository I will handle some files or annotations about my Linux personal use.
+This is a repository I will handle some files and annotations about my Linux personal use.

 To install WSL:
 - `wsl --install` | `wsl --install -d Ubuntu`